conjurdemos/conjur-intro/demos/simple-cluster/README.md

-# Simple Cluster Demo
+# Cluster Demo

 This script configures a high availability Conjur cluster with a master, follower and standby.
-This script does not configure the cluster to be an auto-failover cluster.

 Optionally, clusters can be configured with any or all of the following:

 - Sample data
 - Master Key encryption
 - Custom third party certificates
+- Particular Conjur version

 ### Requirements